The Best Black Friday Deals 2021 You Can Shop Now

-Black Friday 2021 Is Here!
-Shop the Best 65+ Deals at Amazon, Walmart, Target, Nordstrom and More
+Black Friday 2021: Shop the Best 65+ Deals at Amazon, Walmart, Target, Nordstrom and More

 Black Friday sales are well underway and if you haven’t yet started your holiday shopping, now’s the time.
 With shipping delays and other COVID restrictions expected to make holiday shopping even more complicated this year, there’s no shortage of savings events to take advantage of -- and avoid any post-Thanksgiving Day stresses, in the process.

-Thankfully, many stores have already begun rolling out their Black Friday and Cyber Monday deals early this year -- from major retailers like Amazon, Macy's, Walmart, Nordstrom and Best Buy, to brands like Sur La Table and Keurig, there's dozens of amazing, early Black Friday sales that are live and offering can't-miss deals on technology (yes, even the iPhone 13 and celeb-fave Frame TV), toys, gaming systems, home decor and furniture, kitchen appliances, apparel, jewelry, beauty and so much more!
+Thankfully, many stores rolled out their Black Friday and Cyber Monday deals early this year -- from major retailers like Amazon, Macy's, Walmart, Nordstrom and Best Buy, to brands like Sur La Table and Keurig, there's dozens of amazing, Black Friday sales that are live and offering can't-miss deals on technology (yes, even the iPhone 13 and celeb-fave Frame TV), toys, gaming systems, home decor and furniture, kitchen appliances, apparel, jewelry, beauty and so much more!

 After a year of basically hibernating at home and living in loungewear, we're so excited to reconnect with our loved ones and celebrate the holiday season properly -- and show them love with the perfect gift, as well.